-As I recently learned, it’s hard to find good waterfalls near (or in) the city of Duluth Minnesota.
+As I recently learned, it’s hard to find good waterfalls near Duluth MN.
 However, if you’re willing to travel about 20-40 miles in any direction outside the city, there’s at least 5 good ones that are worth exploring and today, I’ll be sharing that list with you.

-Here are the 5 best waterfalls to explore near Duluth MN:
+Here are the 5 best waterfalls near Duluth MN to check out:

 - Amnicon Falls.